 Welcome to Harriers class, I’m Miss Slater and I am the class teacher.
-Mr Green, Mrs Thomas and Miss Symonds also work in Harriers class.
+Miss Frowen and Mr Green also work in Harriers class.

-Our topic for the Autumn Term is ‘Traders and Raiders’ and throughout the term we will focus on developing our skills, knowledge and understanding in History, Science and PHSE.
+Our topic for the Summer Term is ‘Track to Tokyo’ and throughout the term we will focus on developing our skills, knowledge and understanding in Geography, Science and PE.

 Homework will be set at the start of the term.
 Children can hand in their completed homework projects at the end of the term or as they finish each task.
+This can also be completed and submitted on Seesaw.
 You can support us by listening to your child read regularly and helping them learn their times tables.
 Children will receive rewards for completed homework and if an adult signs their link book to let us know they have read at home.
 Children can become ‘Maths Champions’ and receive a special pencil when they know all the times tables and division facts up to 12x12 and are able to use them to solve a variety of problems.

 We are all looking forward to learning new and interesting things this term.